Poly Auction Hong Kong Spring Auctions 2024 Officially Concludes

 Ancient calligraphy and paintings also garnered significant attention at the auction.
 Gu Yanshou' s largest surviving work, Calligraphy in Regular Script was sold for HKD9.72 million.
 Wang Hui' s Snowy Landscape was sold for HKD2.496 million, combining the brushwork of the Yuan dynasty, the landscapes of the Song dynasty, and the artistic charm of the Tang dynasty.
 Wang Yuanqi 's Landscape After Yuan Masters, with an inscription by Xu Bangda, known as the top expert in Chinese painting authentication, achieved an impressive result of HKD1.8 million.
 Moreover, Dong Gao 's Admiring the Moon Under the Shade sold for HKD1.08 million, surpassing the low estimate by twice, and it is recorded in a historically important book by John Calvin Ferguson.

-From the "Noble Handbags & Hype Collectibles" sale, a limited-edition Hermès mauve sylvestre, chai, nata & lime epsom leather Kellydole Picto with palladium hardware sold for over HKD450,000.
+From the 'Noble Handbags & Hype Collectibles' sale, a limited-edition Herms mauve sylvestre, chai, nata & lime epsom leather Kellydole Picto with palladium hardware sold for over HKD450,000.

 Hashtag: #PolyAuctionHongKong